Tuesday, October 1, 2024

 Thursday, October 3, 2024

-After waking up at 07:30, I showered, shaved and dressed.
-We walked downstairs for breakfast at the Black Pavilion restaurant buffet.
-We selected the following items:
+After waking up at 07:30, I showered, shaved, and dressed.
+We walked downstairs to the Black Pavilion restaurant buffet for breakfast

 • Yogurt with Jam (delicious!)